How Often Should You Replace Makeup Brushes

 • persistent residue or odour

-• irritation or breakouts appearing after use
+• irritation appearing after use

 A well-maintained, high-quality brush can often last several years before replacement becomes necessary.